Samyak2/gosling/README.md

 ### Pre-built binaries

 Go to the [latest release](https://github.com/Samyak2/gosling/releases/latest), scroll down to "Assets" and download the correct file for your platform.
-Run the downloaded binary:
+Unzip the file and run the `gosling` binary inside:
 ```bash
 ./gosling
 ```

-You may need to `chmod +x gosling` before running.

 ### If you have `go` installed